 If you are wondering what is considered a good GPA, this varies from school to school.
-However, it is helpful to know that the mean GPA for medical school applicants was 3.60 in 2020–2021, and the mean GPA for matriculants was 3.73.
+However, it is helpful to know that the mean total GPA for medical school applicants was 3.62 in 2022–2023, and the mean total GPA for matriculants was 3.75.

 Highlight These Five Extracurricular Experiences